Viterbi algorithm

 The algorithm has found universal application in decoding the convolutional codes used in both CDMA and GSM digital cellular, dial-up modems, satellite, deep-space communications, and 802.11 wireless LANs.
-It is now also commonly used in speech recognition, speech synthesis, diarization, keyword spotting, computational linguistics, and bioinformatics.
-For example, in speech-to-text (speech recognition), the acoustic signal is treated as the observed sequence of events, and a string of text is considered to be the "hidden cause" of the acoustic signal.
+It is also commonly used in speech recognition, speech synthesis, diarization, keyword spotting, computational linguistics, and bioinformatics.
+For instance, in speech-to-text (speech recognition), the acoustic signal is the observed sequence, and a string of text is the "hidden cause" of that signal.
 The Viterbi algorithm finds the most likely string of text given the acoustic signal.

 History

 The Viterbi algorithm is named after Andrew Viterbi, who proposed it in 1967 as a decoding algorithm for convolutional codes over noisy digital communication links.
 It has, however, a history of multiple invention, with at least seven independent discoveries, including those by Viterbi, Needleman and Wunsch, and Wagner and Fischer.
-It was introduced to Natural Language Processing as a method of part-of-speech tagging as early as 1987.
+It was introduced to natural language processing as a method of part-of-speech tagging as early as 1987.

 Viterbi path and Viterbi algorithm have become standard terms for the application of dynamic programming algorithms to maximization problems involving probabilities.

 For example, in statistical parsing a dynamic programming algorithm can be used to discover the single most likely context-free derivation (parse) of a string, which is commonly called the "Viterbi parse".
 Another application is in target tracking, where the track is computed that assigns a maximum likelihood to a sequence of observations.